humio/humio-operator/docs/api.md

         <td>
           ExtraKafkaConfigs is a multi-line string containing kafka properties.
-Deprecated: This underlying LogScale environment variable used by this field has been marked deprecated as of LogScale 1.173.0.
-Going forward, it is possible to provide additional Kafka configuration through a collection of new environment variables.
-For more details, see the LogScale release notes.<br/>
+Deprecated: This underlying LogScale environment variable used by this field has been marked deprecated as of LogScale 1.173.0 and will cause LogScale startup failure in 1.225.0+.
+The operator automatically disables this feature for LogScale 1.225.0+ to prevent failures.
+For more details, see the LogScale release notes<br/>
         </td>
         <td>false</td>
       </tr><tr>